AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/fey/meenlock-vgm.md

 ## Telepathic Tormentors

 Meenlocks have no form of communication other than telepathy.
 They can use it to project unsettling hallucinations into the minds of their prey.
 These hallucinations take the form of terrible whispers or fleeting movements just at the edges of one's peripheral vision.

+During the day, meenlocks confine themselves to their dark warrens.
+At night, they crawl out of their tunnels to torment sleeping prey, particularly those who seem to embody all that is good in the world.
+Meenlocks like to paralyze creatures with their claws, drag them back to their hidden den, beat them unconscious, and telepathically torture them over a period of hours.
+A humanoid that succumbs to this psychic torment undergoes a transformation into an evil, full-grown meenlock (see the "Telepathic Torment" sidebar).

 > [!note] Telepathic Torment
 >